Additional Resources

 Portland-Metro Campus

-Confidential tele-health counseling services is offered by our Integrated Student Health Center Counselors for those students attending the Portland-Metro Campus.
+Confidential counseling services is offered in-person by our licensed Portland-Metro Counselor for those students attending the Portland-Metro Campus.
 Counseling can help with a variety of personal, educational, and family issues.
 Crisis counseling is also available.
-Ongoing counseling is available for all students who call and opt-in to the $63 health fee (per term).
+Ongoing counseling is available for all students who are enrolled in 6 or more credits.
+These students all pay the $63 health fee each term).
 Sometimes students are referred to services off-campus to better address their needs.

 Read about more services available in the Portland-Metro area.

-Appointments are available via phone and video conferencing with Counselors at the Klamath Falls campus.
-Please call the Integrated Student Health Center at 541-885-1800 to participate in the opt-in counseling available for students who sign up to pay $63/term.
+Appointments are available in-person with our Portland-Metro Counselor and via phone and video conferencing with Counselors at the Klamath Falls campus.
+Please call the Integrated Student Health Center at 541-885-1800 to schedule an appointment.
+Appointments are available for students who are enrolled in 6 or more credits and pay $63/term.

 In case of a mental health emergency, call the Clackamas County Crisis line at 503-655-8585.
 You may also visit the Clackamas County Urgent Mental Health Walk-In Clinic.